Laughing leads to confidence

 What is blocking it is different for everyone, but it usually starts with self-doubt.
 And to get rid of that doubt, you have to give up on caring what other people think.

 Do you ever wonder why older women don’t give a f*ck anymore?
 Because they have finally given up the thing that had been holding them back their whole lives—caring what others think.

 I used to hate my body because it wasn’t the body I needed to be a prima ballerina.
 I had the talent and technique, but I also had hips and breasts.
-I got constant weight notices which in turn made me eat more, not less.
+Constant weight notices influenced me to eat more, not less.

 But when I made the move from ballerina to showgirl, I finally found comfort with my body.
 I was able to feel comfortable being a bit heavier than I was used to in the ballet world and not having to worry that someone was going to judge me.